What is project management? Benefits, process, and tools

 PRINCE2 methodology

-PRINCE2 stands for PRojects IN Controlled Environments.
+PRINCE2 stands for Projects IN Controlled Environments.
 In the PRINCE2 project management methodology, projects are broken into seven processes: Directing a Project, Starting up a Project, Initiating a Project, Managing Stage Boundaries, Controlling a Stage, Managing Product Delivery, and Closing a Project.

 Nucleus Research: Cut project time in half with Asana